architech-boards/WIFIxpresso/source/details.rst

 .. index:: Webserver tips

-The starting project taken from lpcopen is *nxp_xpresso_11c24_periph_uart*.
-From the design of microchips improvements have been made in the management of web server software, the main changes are:
+This project is taken from `LPCOPEN v1.03 <http://www.lpcware.com/content/nxpfile/lpcopen-platform>`_.
+The starting demo project taken from lpcopen is *nxp_xpresso_11c24_periph_uart*.
+After which it was ported the project microchip '`RN171 and RN131 PICtail WebServer <http://www.microchip.com/stellent/idcplg?IdcService=SS_GET_PAGE&nodeId=1406&dDocName=en559511>`_'.
+From the design of microchips improvements have been made in the management of web server software, the main changes are in **sys_tasks.c**:

 * The sending of the icon **favicon.ico**.
 Browsers require this icon automatically after loading an html page.
 Do not send it determines the possible malfunction of certain browser.